TokTok/toxcore/INSTALL.md

 <a name="nat-traversal" />
 ###NAT traversal:

-Some home-routers support UPnP and/or NAT-PMP to simplify port forwarding, hence toxcore can be compiled with support for those protocols.
+Some home-routers support UPnP and/or NAT-PMP to simplify port forwarding.
+Toxcore can be compiled with support for those protocols.

 <a name="upnp" />
 ####UPnP: